epapiez/ThinkCPPRunestone/_sources/Chapter6/the_while_statement.rst

       countdown(9);
       return 0;
    }

+Try changing 9 to a different integer to see how the function works!

 You can almost read a ``while`` statement as if it were English.
 What this means is, “While ``n`` is greater than zero, continue displaying